nbeversl/urtext-sublime/README.md

 This package is an example implementation of Urtext using Sublime Text.
 It has two components:

    - An embedded pure Python module called "Urtext".
 It could be used in any Python environment and has no special relationship to Sublime Text.
 The Python module also has its own Github and can be used independently of the Sublime package.
 For instance, success has been found running it on iPhone using Pythonista.
-See (>014).

    - A Sublime package that uses Sublime Text as a user interface for editing Urtext files.
 The package includes the Urtext module (above) as well as a syntax definition, two color schemes, commands, and key bindings for Sublime Text.